 Watt's Law outlines the essential connection between power, current and voltage in an electrical circuit.
 This standard postulates that the power of a device or circuit is the result of multiplying its voltage by the current that passes through it.
 In other words, the formula P = VI represents the cornerstone of this relationship.

-This electrical energy consumption of a circuit is determined by the power.
-In turn, the power depends on the resistance of the apparatus, the input voltage and the current that flows through the resistance.
+The electrical consumption of a circuit is intrinsically linked to power.
+In turn, this power is influenced by the resistance of the device, the input voltage and the current flowing through said resistance.

-P is the electrical power of an electrical resistor.
+P is the electrical power of an electrical resistance.

 V is the voltage applied to the resistance of a circuit.

-In this formula it can be verified that the power consumed is directly proportional to the difference in input and output voltage and the current intensity.
+In this formula it can be seen that the power consumed is directly proportional to the difference in input and output voltage and intensity.

-There are three possible formulas for calculating electrical power in a circuit.
+There are three possible formulas to calculate the electrical power in a circuit.

 V is the voltage.